Oklahoma Journalism Hall of Fame adds two Tulsa World reporters

 Bill Braun and Andrea Eger join 48 other current and former Tulsa World newsroom staff in the hall.

-Braun was covered the Tulsa County Courthouse for 33 years for the Tulsa World.
+Braun covered the Tulsa County Courthouse for the Tulsa World for 33 years.
 After graduating from the University of Oklahoma in 1974, he became a general assignment reporter at the Newkirk Herald-Journal.
 In 1976, he joined the Sherman (Texas) Democrat and later The Lawton Constitution.
 He started at the World in 1981.

 People are also reading…